Ronalds13424/FrostOS/README.md

 # Legal Compliance
 As FrostOS doesn't redistribute a modified Windows ISO, it complies with Windows's Usage Terms.
 In addition, Frost does not alter activation in Windows.

+## Developers Note

+This project is not yet finished and barely does something. :)